Blamfast/Blamfast/README.md

-- 👋 Hi, I’m @Blamfast
+- 👋 Hi, I’m @Blamfast, I'm a Cyber-security student in an engineering school.
 - 👀 I’m interested in cyber-security, development, gaming, movies and many others things.
 - 🌱 I’m currently learning Rust, Elm for web-development future project.
 - 💞️ I’m not looking to collaborate but I remain open to any proposal related to gaming.